2/13/2025

 Rob

 Thank you.
 At this time, we'll be conducting a question and answer session.
-If you'd like to ask a question today, you may press star one from your telephone keypad and a confirmation tone to indicate your line in the question queue.
-You may press star two if you like to withdraw your question from the queue.
-For participants who are using speaker equipment, it may be necessary to pick up your handset before pressing the star keys.
+If you'd like to ask a question today, you may press star 1 from your telephone keypad and a confirmation to indicate your line is in the question queue.
+You may press star 2 if you'd like to withdraw your question from the queue.
+For participants using speaker equipment, it may be necessary to pick up your handset before pressing the star keys.
 One moment, please, for our first question.
-Thank you.
-And our first question is from the line of Stephanie Moore with Jeffery.
+Thank you, and our first question is from the line of Stephanie Moore with Jefferies.
 Please receive your question.

 speaker